Ambulance Fee Schedule Public Use Files

 For more information, please refer to 42 CFR § 414.610(c)(5)(i).

-Note: For additional information regarding Medicare reimbursement for Medicare covered ambulance transportation services, please contact the local Medicare Administrative Contractor (MAC).
+Note: For additional information regarding Medicare reimbursement for Medicare covered ambulance transportation services, please contact your local MAC.

-Disclaimer: The Ambulance Fee Schedule Public Use Files on this page are for informational purposes only.
-All official fee schedule files that are used to process Medicare claims are maintained by Medicare Administrative Contractors (MACs) and could vary slightly from the amounts referenced in the files below.
+Disclaimer: The AFS PUFs on this page are for informational purposes only.
+All official fee schedule files that are used to process Medicare claims are maintained by the MACs and could vary slightly from the amounts referenced in the files below.
 Contact your local MAC for official pricing information.

 - CY 2018 File - Updated 02/14/18 [ZIP, 70KB]